GBeurier/pinard/docs/source/stacking.rst

    .. rubric:: Installation
       :name: installation

-   The code below is installing the pinard and scikeras packages via pip, the package installer for Python. pinard is a package designed to perform preprocessing and modeling of spectral data, and scikeras is a package that allows to use Keras models in scikit-learn.
+   The code below is installing the nirs4all and scikeras packages via pip, the package installer for Python. nirs4all is a package designed to perform preprocessing and modeling of spectral data, and scikeras is a package that allows to use Keras models in scikit-learn.
 By running these commands, the packages will be installed and can be